image of the recipe rebel cookbook cover on transparent background.Get The Recipe Rebel Cookbook here 🎉

 How to store:

-This lemon blueberry coffee cake will last in an airtight container in the fridge for 1-2 days, in the fridge for up to 1 week, or wrapped tightly in the freezer for 2-3 months.
+This lemon blueberry coffee cake will last in an airtight container at room temperature for 1 day, in the fridge for up to 1 week, or wrapped tightly in the freezer for 2-3 months.
 To enjoy again, thaw in the fridge or at room temperature if frozen, then serve or warm in the microwave or oven until heated through.

 slice of lemon blueberry coffee cake on white plate